Apple iPhone SE cancelled, according to analyst and supply chain

-(Pocket-lint) - Apple has reportedly cancelled the iPhone SE and will not release a new model in 2024.
+Apple has reportedly cancelled the iPhone SE and will not release a new model in 2024.

 Renowned industry analyst Ming-Chi Kuo claims sources within the supply chain have been told by Apple that it will no longer proceed with a fourth-generation version of the entry-level iPhone.